fossasia/susper.com/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-## Deploying to Github Pages

-Run `ng build` and `npm run deploy` to deploy to Susper search on github pages.

 ## Update Angular-CLI